yosemiteproject/Tutorial-FHIR-RDF-as-a-Bridge/README.md

 ### Ontologies / vocabularies
 These are standard SNOMED-CT and FHIR ontologies/vocabularies that we have downloaded for use in this analysis.
+Ideally these ontologies should be usable as-is.
+However, as of this writing there are some exceptions, as described below.

-* [codesystem-diagnostic-report-status.ttl](codesystem-diagnostic-report-status.ttl) -- proposed OWL representation of the `DiagnosticReport.status` code system
+* [codesystem-diagnostic-report-status.ttl](codesystem-diagnostic-report-status.ttl) -- proposed OWL representation of the `DiagnosticReport.status` code system.
+This mini-ontology has not yet been standardized, but (as of this writing) the [FHIR/RDF group](http://wiki.hl7.org/index.php?title=ITS_RDF_ConCall_Agenda) is working toward generating it from the FHIR specification [build process](http://wiki.hl7.org/index.php?title=FHIR_Build_Process) as a standard downloadable ontology.
 * [fhir.ttl](fhir.ttl) -- FHIR Metadata vocabulary with offending `xsd:date`, `xsd:time`, `xsd:base64Binary` and `fhir:xhtml` data types changed to `xsd:dateTime` and `xsd:string`
-* [w5.ttl](w5.ttl) -- local copy of the FHIR 5 W's ontology
+* [w5.ttl](w5.ttl) -- local copy of the FHIR 5 W's ontology -- [Who, What, When, Where, Why](https://www.hl7.org/fhir/fivews.html)
 * [snomed_cancer_subset.ttl](snomed_cancer_subset.ttl) -- an OWL representation of the transitive closure and neighborhood of concepts:
   * [18834000: Malignant tumor if craniopharyngeal duct (disorder)](http://snomed.info/id/188340000)
   * [394914008: Radiology - speciality (qualifier value)](http://snomed.info/id/394914008)